pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

    pywbemcli>

-**Note:** - With this use of the general options as part of an interactive mode command, the options redefinitions may not be retained between command executions.
+**Note:** - With this use of the general options as part of an interactive mode command, general the options redefinition's may not be retained between command executions.